Pierse Joseph Mackesy: Military career

-Destined to be sent to France to form part of Adam's III Corps of the BEF, 49th Division was instead held at home in readiness for operations in Scandinavia.
-As the Russo-Finish 'winter war' only interested the British government to the extent that it offered a pretext for interrupting the traffic of iron ore to Germany, 'Pat' Mackesy, with his experience of war in arctic conditions, was an obvious choice as commander of an expeditionary force.
+Destined to be sent to France to form part of Lieutenant General Ronald Forbes Adam's III Corps of the British Expeditionary Force, the 49th Division was instead held at home in readiness for operations in Scandinavia.
+As the Russo-Finnish 'winter war' only interested the British government to the extent which it offered a pretext for interrupting the traffic of iron ore to Germany, 'Pat' Mackesy, with his experience of war in arctic conditions, was an obvious choice as commander of an expeditionary force.
 In the event British intervention in Scandinavia happened not, as was planned, to forestall German action but as a response to the German invasion of Norway.
-Mackesy, with one infantry brigade constituting 'Avonforce', was sent to invest the port of Narvik.
+Mackesy, with one infantry brigade constituting 'Avonforce', was sent to invest the port of Narvik, Norway.

-Enraging Churchill by refusing to commit his troops to 'the sheer bloody murder' of an 'arctic Gallipoli', Mackesy was recalled home and, amidst Churchillian mutterings about his 'feebleness and downright cowardice', was spared a court martial but never held command again.
+Enraging Prime Minister Winston Churchill by refusing to commit his troops to "the sheer bloody murder" of an "arctic Gallipoli", Mackesy was recalled home and amidst Churchillian mutterings about his "feebleness and downright cowardice", was spared a court-martial but he never held command again.

+Later life

 Retired from the army in November 1940, Mackesy served for a while on various War Office committees and was an occasional contributor to the Daily Telegraph.
-Considered a drunkard and a security risk by Brooke, his mail was regularly intercepted.
-A Southwold borough councillor from 1946, he was subsequently mayor of the town on two separate occasions, as well as being a member of the East Suffolk County Council.
+Considered a drunkard and a security risk by General Sir Alan Brooke, his mail was regularly intercepted.
+A Southwold borough councillor from 1946, he was later mayor of the town on two separate occasions, as well as being a member of the East Suffolk County Council.

-His son, Dr Piers Mackesy (1924–2014), was a noted military historian.
+His son, Piers Mackesy, was a noted military historian.